sarptandoven/enginuity/README.md

 This project is configured for deployment on GitHub Pages.
 To deploy:

 1. Push your changes to the `main` branch
-2. GitHub Actions will automatically build and deploy the site
+2. GitHub Actions will automatically:
+   - Build the Next.js application
+   - Deploy the static files to the `/docs` directory
+   - Push the changes to the main branch
-3. The site will be available at `https://yourusername.github.io/enginuity`
+3. The site will be available at `https://yourusername.github.io/docs`

 ### Manual Deployment